 When you hire an outsourced payroll management service, you should receive service in exchange for the cost.
 It seems simple, but it’s not always that cut-and-dry.
 There are many ways we see companies failing to get the service they pay for, and for most of them, it’s a terrible frustration - and rightly so!

-Customer support may not be top of mind when someone searches for an outsourced payroll management service, but it should be.
+Customer support may not be top of mind when you’re searching for an outsourced payroll management service, but it should be.
 When something goes wrong, the quality of customer support is all that matters.
 Period.

 Here are some real-life stories: